The 2019 Collegiate Immersion Program in America

 View photos from the 2018 Collegiate Immersion Program

-The Elmhurst College 2018 Summer Immersion Program in America gives international students the opportunity to study in the United States and earn college credit from a top-ranked, selective university.
+The Elmhurst College 2019 Summer Collegiate Immersion Program in America gives international students the opportunity to study in the United States and earn college credit from a top-ranked, selective university.

 Students also will be immersed in the fun and excitement of a busy Chicago summer, with weekday and weekend activities ranging from major-league baseball to high-end shopping, world-class sightseeing to world-renowned dining.